Kennedy-Lab-UW/Duplex-Sequencing/README.md

         Write a bash script to run the process.

-        This program makes a shell script so that the user will not need to enter the commands for all the programs himself.
-When using it, navigate to the folder with your data, with all the programs in a different folder.
+        This program makes a shell script so that the user will not need to enter the commands for all the programs manually.
+When using it, navigate to the folder with your data with all the programs in a different folder.

         usage: PE_BASH_MAKER.py [-h] [--ref REF] [--r1src R1SRC] [--r2src R2SRC]